SymfonyCasts/symfony7/sfcasts/doctrine-extensions.md

 to detect this, and automatically add a numeric suffix (`-1`, `-2`, etc.) to keep them unique.
 Smart!

-Now that we have a unique, human-readable slug for our starships, let's use *it8 instead of this ugly `id` in our URLs.
+Now that we have a unique, human-readable slug for our starships, let's use *it* instead of this ugly `id` in our URLs.
 We'll also use something called *Controller Value Resolvers* to make our controllers high-tech!
 That's next!